 Remove large pieces of herbs from the liquid, then pour liquid into a fat separating cup.
 This is a cup that has a spout connected to the bottom of the cup.
 The fat will rise to the top and only the fat-free liquid will pour out.
 Add reserved turkey broth, sherry and mushroom liquid to make 2 3/4 cups stock.

 Measure out 1/2 cup fat left in the cup.
-If there is not 1/2 cup, then add butter.
+If there is not 1/2 cup, then add chicken fat and/or butter.
 Pour into a medium saucepan.
 Whisk in sifted flour over medium heat to make a roux.
 Cook the roux about 7 minutes over medium heat, stirring often, until it begins to darken to the shade of peanut butter.